tomesink/obsidian/10 Projects/11 Now/Design Systems in Figma.md

 Patches: Bug fixes without breaking changes (fixing incorrect padding values, or component names that do not match code).

 Like in programming, use **branching and merging**.
 Make changes in a separate environment.
+Figma enables branching and merging: